 Heals acne: The anti-fungal, antioxidant and anti-bacterial properties of cinnamon makes it useful against acne and skin blemishes.
 Cinnamon can also help remove acne by drying out the skin and by supporting blood flow to the skin.

 Thanks to its anti-inflammatory and antibacterial benefits, turmeric can work wonders on condition-riddled skin.
 It can also help reduce redness from blemishes and calm skin conditions like eczema and rosacea.
 Turmeric is excellent for acne because it is a natural antiseptic and helps to keep bacteria from spreading.

 Indigenous heritage on my mothers side:

 Andes: The Quechua and Aymara Indians

 I'm also mixed with Spanish on my mothers side and trying to heal from colinazation within my family.

 On my father side we are of First Nations: Algonquin: Mi'kma, Cree, Montagnais, Ojibway.
 Iroquois, Ottawa.

 I'm also mixed with Scandinavian, my great grandmother on my father's side was the first to come to the America's in Minnesota.
-May be a decendant of the Indigenous Sámi peoples.
+A decendant of the Indigenous Sámi peoples.

-Im not enrolled but im working towards it.
-Im not federally recognized and want my culture back!
-I'm still searching for my family & tribes and would love to learn more indigneous language and songs.
+I'm not enrolled but im working towards it.
+I'm not federally recognized and want my culture back!
+I'm still searching for my family & tribes and would love to learn more Indigenous language and songs.
 I welcome others to share any info with me♡